nychealth/EH-dataportal/content/key-topics/climatehealth/syndromic/index.md

 Extreme heat is dangerous.
 It can cause illness, make chronic conditions worse, and even kill.
 Heat-related illnesses happen when the body cannot cool down enough.
 These include:

- - heat exhaustion
+ - Heat exhaustion
- - muscle cramps
+ - Muscle cramps
- - fainting
+ - Fainting
- - heat stroke, the most serious form of heat-related illness.
+ - Heat stroke, the most serious form of heat-related illness

 Heat can also exacerbate chronic conditions, such as cardiovascular diseases or kidney conditions.
 These conditions may not be recognized or labeled as heat-related in a medical record but can be assessed using statistical models and are another a negative health outcome related to heat.